 Water Revenues.
-The following table sets forth water transactions (which includes water sales, exchanges, and wheeling) in acre feet acre-feet and water revenues (which includes revenues from water sales, exchanges, and wheeling) for the five fiscal years ended June 30, 2022, on a modified accrual basis 2023.
-As reflected in the table below, water revenues for the fiscal year ended June 30, 2022 2023, aggregated \$1,515.11.322.7 million, of which \$1,350.11.173.9 million was generated from water sales and \$165.0148.8 million was generated from exchanges and wheeling.
-Water revenues of Metropolitan for the fiscal years ended June 30, 2022 2023, and June 30, 2021 2022, on an accrual basis, are shown in Metropolitan's audited financial statements included in Appendix B.
+The following table sets forth water transactions (which includes include water sales, exchanges, and wheeling) in acre-feet and water revenues (which includes include revenues from water sales, exchanges, and wheeling) for the five fiscal years ended June 30, 2023 2024.
+As reflected in the table below, estimated water revenues for the fiscal year ended June 30, 2023, 2024 aggregated \$1,322.7 1,167.4 million, of which \$1,173.9990.3 million was generated from water sales and \$148.8267.1 million was generated from exchanges and wheeling.
+Water revenues of Metropolitan for the fiscal years ended June 30, 2023, and June 30, 2022, on an accrual basis, are shown in Metropolitan's audited financial statements included in Appendix B.